Markovate-logo

 One of the biggest retailers worldwide, Amazon was started by Jeff Bezos as an MVP.
 He wanted to step into e-commerce as well as researched deeply to find the most effective item which could be marketed on the internet.
 He found out to book and started from there; Amazon was launched as an online bookstore.
 It has features such as lower prices and more variety in titles, and it took more than two decades and various iterations for it to become the global company it is now.

-Started by two roommates, the idea emerged when all the nearby hotels were booked for a conference, and they had no money to pay back their rent, so they decided to accommodate a few guests on a rental basis there.
-Their MVP was a simple website as they wanted to see how well their idea would fare as well as listed their apartment.
+Two roommates began the idea when all nearby hotels were booked for a conference, and they had no money to pay their rent.
+They decided to accommodate a few guests on a rental basis there.Their MVP was a simple website as they wanted to see how well their idea would fare as well as listed their apartment.
 They got three people to stay, which validated their concept.
 The turnover of this company is in billion dollars now.

 Groupon started with a minimum viable product, as the founders had already failed once before.
 It was a WordPress blog where they would post their deals daily and email the coupon when someone accessed it.
 Their first sale was 20 two-for-one pizza coupons.
 The website became a hit, and now Groupon is one of the fastest-growing companies.

 After the “Facemash” incident, Mark Zuckerberg came up with the idea of ‘Facebook’.
-It was earlier restricted only to Harvard University students and then expanded to three other elite schools.
+Thus, It was initially restricted only to Harvard University students and then expanded to three other elite schools.
 It served as a directory containing information about students of all sorts.
 The success of Facebook is a story now we all have seen and experienced.

 Product development

 Uber is one of the giants in the tech industry today.
 The MVP software was the prototype, in this case, released in 2009.
-People had to text either of the two founders to access this service.
+Furthermore, people had to text either of the two founders to access this service.
 The small as well as exclusive user base helped them gain relevant feedback and integrate more features to become a fully functional app.

 Hire vetted MVP developers from Markovate to kick-start your product development